ibm-cloud-docs/blockchain-sw-251/security.md

 For OpenShift Container Platform security considerations, you should review the [Red Hat Container Security Guide Service](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.11/html-single/container_security_guide/index){: external}.
 You will need to use [security context constraints](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.11/html-single/architecture/index#security-context-constraints){: external} (SCCs) to define a set of conditions that a pod must run with in order to be accepted into the system.
 Details are included in the {{site.data.keyword.blockchainfull_notm}} Platform deployment instructions.

-If you are running on Azure Kubernetes Service, Amazon Elastic Kubernetes Service, or IBM Kubernetes Service, then you need to setup the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}
+If you are running on Azure Kubernetes Service, Amazon Elastic Kubernetes Service, or IBM Kubernetes Service, then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}

 ### Network security